Azure/azure-quickstart-templates/spinnaker-vm-to-kubernetes/README.md

 ## C. Connect to Spinnaker

 1. After you have started your tunnel, navigate to `http://localhost:9000/` on your local machine.
 1. Follow steps [here](http://www.spinnaker.io/docs/kubernetes-source-to-prod) to deploy a sample pipeline.
-The kubeconfig file has already been copied over to your Spinnaker instance, and it has been configured to use the [docker repository](https://hub.docker.com/r/lwander/spin-kub-demo/) in the example.
+The kubeconfig file has already been copied over to your Spinnaker instance, and a docker registry has been configured.
+  1. If you specified 'DockerHub' as the registry, Spinnaker has been targeted to use the [repository](https://hub.docker.com/r/lwander/spin-kub-demo/) in the sample pipeline.
+Follow steps [here](http://www.spinnaker.io/v1.0/docs/target-deployment-configuration#section-docker-registry) to target a different repository.
+  1. If you specified 'AzureContainerRegistry' as the registry, follow steps [here](https://docs.microsoft.com/azure/container-registry/container-registry-get-started-docker-cli) to push your first image.
 1. Check the [Troubleshooting Guide](http://www.spinnaker.io/docs/troubleshooting-guide) if you have any issues.

 ## Questions/Comments? azdevopspub@microsoft.com